NokkTsang/CUHK_CSCI3170_project/README.md

 - Salesperson.java: a java file provides salesperson functions.

 ## Methods of Compilation and Execution
-- Connect to cuhk cse vpn
+- Connect to cuhk cse vpn.
-- Establish connection to the oracle database system.
+- Compile the java project.
-- Run Main.java.
+- Excute Main.java in the project.
+- Follow the instructions of the system for excution.